Reindeer: Distribution and habitat

 Originally, the reindeer was found in Scandinavia, Eastern Europe, Greenland, Russia, Mongolia and northern China north of the 50th latitude.
 In North America, it was found in Canada, Alaska, and the northern contiguous United States from Maine to Washington.
 In the 19th century, it was still present in southern Idaho.
 Even in historical times, it probably occurred naturally in Ireland, and it is believed to have lived in Scotland until the 12th century, when the last reindeer were hunted in Orkney.
 During the Late Pleistocene Epoch, reindeer occurred further south in North America, such as in Nevada, Tennessee, and Alabama, and as far south as Spain in Europe.
+Though their range retreated northwards during the terminal Pleistocene, reindeer returned to Northern Europe during the Younger Dryas.
 Today, wild reindeer have disappeared from these areas, especially from the southern parts, where it vanished almost everywhere.
 Large populations of wild reindeer are still found in Norway, Finland, Siberia, Greenland, Alaska and Canada.

 According to Grubb (2005), Rangifer is "circumboreal in the tundra and taiga" from "Svalbard, Norway, Finland, Russia, Alaska (USA) and Canada including most Arctic islands, and Greenland, south to northern Mongolia, China (Inner Mongolia), Sakhalin Island, and USA (northern Idaho and Great Lakes region)."
 Reindeer were introduced to, and are feral in, "Iceland, Kerguelen Islands, South Georgia Island, Pribilof Islands, St. Matthew Island"; a free-ranging semi-domesticated herd is also present in Scotland.

 There is strong regional variation in Rangifer herd size.
 There are large population differences among individual herds and the size of individual herds has varied greatly since 1970.
 The largest of all herds (in Taimyr, Russia) has varied between 400,000 and 1,000,000; the second largest herd (at the George River in Canada) has varied between 28,000 and 385,000.

 While Rangifer is a widespread and numerous genus in the northern Holarctic, being present in both tundra and taiga (boreal forest), by 2013, many herds had "unusually low numbers" and their winter ranges in particular were smaller than they used to be.
 Caribou and reindeer numbers have fluctuated historically, but many herds are in decline across their range.
 This global decline is linked to climate change for northern migratory herds and industrial disturbance of habitat for non-migratory herds.
 Barren-ground caribou are susceptible to the effects of climate change due to a mismatch in the phenological process between the availability of food during the calving period.

 In November 2016, it was reported that more than 81,000 reindeer in Russia had died as a result of climate change.
 Longer autumns, leading to increased amounts of freezing rain, created a few inches of ice over lichen, causing many reindeer to starve to death.